cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 where we explicitated $p(h,\phi)$.
 To calculate $M_{atm}$ thus requires to evaluate three integrals.
 It may make your laptop hot.

+## Appendix A: Real gases

+%Virial theorem up to second order

 ## Altitude from pressure